chocobearz/faisal-cids/databasemaintenance/README.md

 NOTE: the schema should share the same name with the folder containing the `$research_interest` data, e.g. alzheimer
+NOTE: the `.csv` containing the data should have the same name as the dataser e.g. `ADNI.csv`

 If a table is assesed to be in a different timepoint than in a previous interaction an error will be thrown: